liferay/clay/packages/clay/README.md

 They are meant to help explain our design principles, offer direction and best practices in building your web apps, and provide a documented HTML and CSS API.

+You can view the guidelines on [the Lexicon site](https://liferay.github.io/lexicon).

 ## Building
 If you would like to contribute to the guidelines, or make changes on your system you need to do the following: